 While there are many studies that prove that ancient womb wisdom, including acupuncture, plant medicine and womb massage do indeed promote fertility, many women still questions how and why they work.
 I’ve created this four-part post to familiarize you with each phase of your menstrual cycle.
 You will learn how Wisdom of the Womb can help to promote fertility during each phase, as well as gain tips and pointers that you can implement yourself to help to increase your own fertility.

 While I do recommend some common herbal formulas for each phase, please note that each woman has very specific needs.
-I highly recommend that you take our Virtual Herbalist Quiz or schedule a call with one of our fertility specialists to help you decide exactly which formulas and supplements are right for you.
+I highly recommend that you take our Fertility Assessment to help you decide exactly which formulas and supplements are right for you.

 This is the phase in our cycle during which ovulation should occur, usually between days 12-16.
 It’s considered a time when we need an abundance of qi, or energy, as ovulation requires a burst of energy to release the egg from the follicle.
 Our body also requires enough qi to encourage the egg to travel from the ovary through the fallopian tubes and into the uterus.
 Without adequate qi, the egg might instead implant in the fallopian tube wall.
 On our basal body chart, we’re looking for a spike in temperature, remaining elevated for at least 2 days.
 This is a good indicator that we have, indeed, ovulated, as ovulation allows for a release of progesterone, which is warmer than estrogen in temperature.
 If you see a slow to rise temperature on your BBT chart, this is a good indication that acupuncture and herbal medicine can help you.
 Ovulation might be occurring, but it might not be reaching the uterus in time for fertilization to take place.